docker-mailserver/docker-mailserver/docs/content/config/advanced/podman.md

     Within the container you can view these mappings via `cat /proc/self/uid_map`.

-??? warning "Rootless image disk usage"
+??? warning "Impact on disk usage of images with Rootless"

-    **NOTE:** This should not usually be a concern.
-It has been documented to explain the impact of creating new user namespaces (_such as by tweaking settings like `UIDMap` multiple times_).
+    **NOTE:** This should not usually be a concern, but has been documented here to explain the impact of creating new user namespaces (_such as by running a container with settings like `UIDMap` that differ between runs_).

     ---

     Rootless containers [perform a copy of the image with `chown`][caveat::podman::rootless::image-chown] during the first pull/run of the image.

     - The larger the image to copy, the longer the initial delay on first use.
-    - This process will be repeated if the `UIDMap` / `GIDMap` settings are changed to a value that has not been used previously (_accumulating more disk usage with additional image copies_).
+    - This process will be repeated if the `UIDMap` / `GIDMap` settings are changed to a value that has not been used previously (_accumulating more disk usage with additional image layer copies_).
     - Only when the original image is removed will any of these associated `chown` image copies be purged from storage.

-    When you specify a `UIDMap` like shown in the prior tip for the `+` syntax with `UIDMap=+0:5000`, if the `/proc/self/uid_map` shows a row with the first two columns as equivalent then no excess `chown` should be applied.
+    When you specify a `UIDMap` like demonstrated in the earlier tip for the `+` syntax with `UIDMap=+0:5000`, if the `/proc/self/uid_map` shows a row with the first two columns as equivalent then no excess `chown` should be applied.

     - `UIDMap=+0:@%U` is equivalent from ID 2 onwards.
     - `UIDMap=+5000:@%U` is equivalent from ID 5001 onwards.
 This is relevant with DMS as the container UID 200 is assigned to ClamAV, the offset introduced will now incur a `chown` copy of 230MB.